wshager/raddle.js/README.md

 # erql
 Extensible RQL

-See rqld.git for definition files.
+See /rqld.git for definition files.